-For evaluation, but also for setting the RTC it will be required to write to a register located in the XDATA address space (X_RAM and block interfaces).
+For evaluation, but also for setting the RTC it will be required to write to registers located in the XDATA address space.
 Also for this an SCT command is prepared.
-The following diagram shows the main blocks involved and the data and signal flow:
+The diagram in the section before shows the main blocks involved.
+Again the whole XDATA range of 64k bytes is visible to the WRITE_X instruction.
+However, for the Flash memory (including addresses 0000h to 7FFFh) there are some considerations to take when programming the device.
+Besides the 'byte write' command, there are also 'page write', 'page_erase' and 'mass erase'.